Athar Abbas: Other office appointments

-Before joining Inter Services Public Relations Directorate, General Abbas was serving as Director General Quartering and Lands in Quartermaster General's Branch, General Headquarters.
+Before joining Inter Services Public Relations Directorate, General Abbas served as Director General Quartering and Lands in Quartermaster General's Branch, General Headquarters.
 After he was appointed as the DG ISPR, Major General Mohammad Farooq replaced him at his previous position.

 Family

 Athar Abbas is married with three children, two daughters and a son.

 He also has 4 brothers, 3 of them are journalists Azhar Abbas (journalist), Mazhar Abbas, and Zaffar Abbas.
 The other is Anwer Abbas.